EPA proposes first standards to make drinking water safer from 'forever chemicals' – KION546

 The extremely strong elemental bonds that make the chemicals repel oil and water also make it difficult for them to break down in the body or in the environment.

-A study from the US Centers for Disease Control and Prevention in 2007 found that PFAS chemicals could be found in 98% of the US population.
+A 2019 study suggested that PFAS chemicals could be found in 98% of the US population.

 The chemicals can primarily settle in the blood, kidney and liver, and exposure can lead to serious health problems like cancer, obesity, thyroid disease, high cholesterol, decreased fertility, liver damage and hormone suppression, according to the EPA.